dladd/pyFormex/sphinx/faq.rst

       autorun = '/home/user/myscripts/startup/'

-   This script will then be run when the |pyformex| GUI starts up.
+   This script will then be run when the pyFormex GUI starts up.
 You can even specify a list of scripts, which will be executed in order.
-The autorun scripts are executed as any other |pyformex|
-   script, before any scripts specified on the command line, and before giving the input focus to the user.
+The autorun scripts are executed as any other pyFormex script, before any scripts specified on the command line, and before giving the input focus to the user.

 #. **Create a movie from a sequence of recorded images**

-   The multisave option allows you to easily record a series of images while working with |pyformex|.
+   The multisave option allows you to easily record a series of images while working with pyFormex.
 You may want to turn this sequence into a movie afterwards.
 This can be done with the ``mencoder`` and/or ``ffmpeg`` programs.
 The internet provides comprehensive information on how to use these video encoders.